apache/cloudstack-docs-admin/source/templates.rst

       values to set the hostname and append the `/etc/hosts` file for local hostname resolution.
-Once this script, or a user has changed the hostname from localhost, it will no longer adjust system files regardless of it's new hostname.
+Once this script, or a user has changed the hostname from localhost, it will no longer adjust system files regardless of its new hostname.
 The script also recreates openssh-server keys, which should have been deleted before templating (shown below).
 Save the following script to `/etc/dhcp/dhclient-exit-hooks.d/sethostname`, and adjust the